 Former Executive Director Harald Schmid chronicled more than six decades of history at The Hormel Institute, from its modest beginnings to research impact worldwide.
 The Hormel Institute journey that began in the 1940s has become a hub of scientific knowledge generation, with investigators from around the globe, more than eight decades later.

 Initially, The Hormel Institute studied food preservation, food safety, swine disease, and other agricultural and food-related research.
+However, it soon became known for pioneering research in lipid biochemistry, biophysics and nutrition, including Ralph Holman's work on essential fatty acids.

-In the early 2000s, under the direction of Harald Schmid, The Hormel Institute shifted its focus to researching cancer and other chronic diseases.
+In the early 1990s, under the direction of Harald Schmid, The Hormel Institute shifted its focus to researching cancer and other chronic diseases.
 Today, The Hormel Institute is focused on “Cancer+” — the study of cancer and cancer-related diseases from every angle.
 Cancer is not a one-size-fits-all disease, and investigators at The Hormel Institute do not take a one-size-fits-all approach to research.

 Early Days: 1942-1960